 As the nation moved further away from coal and trains (and horses) to automobiles and horses, numerous auto rows developed within cities around the turn of the 20th century.
 Automobile companies sought to create districts where the sale and repair of motorized cars could become an easy urban shopping experience.
 At its peak, as many as 116 different makes of automobiles were being sold on Motor Row.

-After World War II, as the automobile industry changed and modernized, and often moved its headquarters to warmer locations,2 the area transitioned into a mecca for music, becoming better known as Record Row in the 1950s and 1960s.
+After World War II, as the automobile industry changed and modernized often moving its headquarters to warmer locations, the area transitioned into a mecca for music.
+It became better known as "Record Row" in the 1950s and 1960s.
 The most famous spot lay just a few blocks from Motor Row Brewing -- the famous Chess Records and the current home of Willie Dixon’s “Blues Heaven” Foundation and museum.
 Indeed, musicians such as Muddy Waters, Howlin' Wolf, Little Walter, Etta James, Chuck Berry and Bo Diddley all recorded at Chess, and played in the region.
 In fact, The Rolling Stones made a pilgrimage to record just up the street.

 The brewery celebrates that past with a Blues and Brews night, every Monday night specifically.
 While not historical in of itself, the legacy of that blues era has been reinvigorated by Motor Row Brewing.
 In that regard, the physical building (the brewery) represents the automobile era -- the Motor Row name, while the cultural actives within its walls represent a different aspect of the neighborhood's history, which included many African Americans and a thriving blues scene.
 It is a mix of environmental, architectural, urban, and cultural history -- all found in one building.
 The Motor Row District was designated a Chicago Landmark on December 13, 2000.
 In 2002, Fifty-five locations within the district were listed on the National Register for Historic Places.